gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 but this comes at a cost.
 I wouldn't be surprised if there are still large performance gains to be had by updating the display at a finer granularity.

+### Timing

+In the ideal situation, all the application logic would take place outside of VBLANK, while the graphics hardware is busy updating the display.
+Then the renderer would be invoked.
+It waits until the start of VBLANK, then begins updating nametable entries, and processes the entire draw queue before the end of VBLANK.

+{% image timing0.png %}

-During VBLANK, as much of the draw queue is processed as there is time for.
-If the end of the VBLANK interval is approaching and there is unprocessed draw queue entries remaining rendering pauses until the beginning of the _next_ VBLANK interval before continuing from where it left off.
+In reality, it often takes several frames to process the draw queue.
+When the end of VBLANK is getting close, the renderer will spin until the start of the next VBLANK, then continue where it left off.

+{% image timing1.png %}

+Any changes made to the nametable during a VBLANK interval are visible the next time the display is updated.
+This is the reason for the vertical wipe artefact visible when the effective framerate is low.

 Here's a visualization of the nametable entries that are written on each frame.